haacked/haacked.com/_posts/archived/2004-04-14-the-onion-taken-seriously.aspx.markdown

 ---
 layout: post
-title: "The Onion Taken Seriously"
+title: The Onion Taken Seriously
 date: 2004-04-14 -0800
 comments: true
 disqus_identifier: 324
 categories: []
+redirect_from: "/archive/2004/04/13/the-onion-taken-seriously.aspx/"
 ---

 ![](/images/theonion.jpg)I'm not one to act like an elitist snob and make fun of stupid people.
 Ok, who am I kidding.
 I do like to make fun of stupid people.
 Especially those with no sense of humor.
 Wired News